 The District's investment policies are governed by state statutes.
 In addition, the District has its own written investment policy.
-District monies must be deposited in FDIC-insured commercial banks or trust companies located within the state.
-The Treasurer is authorized to use demand accounts, money market accounts and certificates of deposit.
+District monies must be deposited in Federal Deposit Insurance Corporation ("FDIC") insured commercial banks or trust companies located within the state.
+The Treasurer is authorized to use savings accounts, demand accounts, money market accounts and certificates of deposit.
 Permissible investments include obligations of the U.S. Treasury and U.S. agencies, repurchase agreements, and obligations of New York State or its localities.

-Collateral is required for demand deposits and time deposits not covered by federal deposit insurance.
+Collateral is required for deposits not covered by FDIC.
 Obligations that may be pledged as collateral are obligations of the United States and its agencies, and obligations of the State and its municipalities.